Previous Grant Related Documents

 DEC is committed to providing support and assistance to communities in comprehensive planning, management, and education to create healthy urban and community forests, and enhance the quality of life for urban residents through its Cost Share Grant program.

-At least $750,000 in grants will be available to municipalities, public benefit corporations, public authorities, school districts and not-for-profit organizations that have a public ownership interest in the property or are acting on behalf of a public property owner.
-Communities may request from $2,500 to $50,000, depending on municipal population, with a 50/50 match requirement.
+At least $500,000 in grants will be available to municipalities, public benefit corporations, public authorities, school districts and not-for-profit organizations that have a public ownership interest in the property or are acting on behalf of a public property owner.
+Communities may request from $2,500 to $50,000, depending on municipal population.

-Eligible project categories include tree inventories; management plans; tree planting; maintenance and invasive pest detection studies.
-Additionally, $1,000 Quick Start Arbor Day Grants are available with no match requirement to help communities support the beginnings of a tree program by having an Arbor Day celebration.
+Eligible project categories include tree inventories and management plans; tree planting, maintenance and invasive pest detection survey, and $1,000 Quick Start Arbor Day Grants.
 Funds are made available from the Environmental Protection Fund and will be managed and allocated by DEC.

 Eligible U&CF projects may include any eligible U&CF activity (as described within this application), must be located on public properties or rights-of-way, and must be equally matched by local resources.
 Applications must indicate if the proposed project complements other federal, state, and/or municipal projects, and how the project will impact environmental, social, and/or economic issues.
 Applicants should give appropriate consideration to under-served neighborhoods within their urban areas when selecting sites for projects.

-2. Include an itemized budget that details all relevant project-related expenses including eligible matching funds
+- Include an itemized budget that details all relevant project-related expenses including eligible matching funds when required.

 How to Apply

-Applications are available using the link below on this page or by contacting Urban Forestry, Division of Lands and Forests at the above address, by phone at (518)402-9425 or email.
+Applications are available using the links at the top of the page or by contacting Urban Forestry, Division of Lands and Forests at (518)402-9425 or email.

 DEC foresters are available to provide applicants with technical assistance.
 DEC staff will review the completed grant applications.
 Recipients will be chosen based on the established rating criteria including: cost effectiveness; project budget; projected benefits; use of recommended standards for implementation; community outreach and education; local support and regional impact.